Garden Tutor Soil pH Test Kit, 100 Test Strips with AI Web Reader, Fast & Accurate Soil Testing for Garden, Lawn, Vegetables & Compost

-- Complete Kit: Comes with a full-color pH testing handbook, AI test strip reader template, access to our web-based AI reader application, and an online lime and sulfur application estimator—everything you need to adjust your garden’s soil pH with ease.
+- COMPLETE SOLUTION: Includes 100 test strips, full-color pH testing handbook, AI test strip reader template, and online lime and sulfur application estimator—everything you need to adjust your garden's soil pH with ease.

 Products built by gardeners for gardeners